bdurrett/joke-poc-mcp-server/README.md

 A Python-based MCP (Model Context Protocol) server that generates creative dad joke prompts.
 Connect your AI agent to this server and request dad jokes on any topic in various styles!

+While this project was entirely vibe slopped, shoutout to [OrenGrinker's Dad Joke MCP Server](https://github.com/OrenGrinker/dad-jokes-mcp-server) for inspiration and possiobly examples for the LLMs.

 ## Features

 - 🎪 **7 Joke Styles**: pun, wordplay, observational, anti-humor, question-answer, one-liner, knock-knock, and classic